 - The SINP accepts a large number of applications throughout each year.

-- Quick application processing than other Federal workers’ Visa.
+- Quick application processing

-- Proper assistance from provincial immigration officers.
+- Proper assistance from provincial immigration officers

 Eligibility for Saskatchewan Immigrant Nominee Program (SINP)

+Each category of this program has its own minimum eligibility criteria and requirements.
+However, the following is the general eligibility criteria for SINP.
 If you are willing to become a part of the SINP immigration program to attain the Canada PR visa, then you need to match the fixed eligibility criteria.

 - Language ability is one of the crucial factors for point assessment grid, and the minimum Canadian Language Benchmark (CLB) is set to be the fourth level for primary official languages in all sections including reading, writing, listening and speaking.